Course outline:

 This session will cover:

-AI is becoming more and more integral to the work of tax advisers.
-This session will consider the key ethical considerations outlined in the PCRT Topical Guidance on the ethical use of artificial intelligence tools together with other helpful professional standards tips on use of AI by the tax practitioner.
+AI is becoming increasingly integral to the work of tax advisers.
+This session will consider the key ethical considerations outlined in the PCRT Topical Guidance on the ethical use of artificial intelligence tools together with other helpful professional standards tips on the use of AI by the tax practitioner.

 Tom Herbert, Accounting Web